asaravia-butler/spoke_genelab/docs/import_db.md

   <img src="stop_instance.png" width="600">
 </p>

-5. Select `Load database from file` for them `...` menu next to the new database
+5. Select `Load database from file` from the `...` menu next to the new database

 <p align="center">
   <img src="load_from_db.png" width="600">